RC1242RC/RC1242RC.github.io/content/en/documentation/code/ColliderBit_development/Files/postprocessor__1_80_80_2postprocessor__object_8cpp.md

         return answer;
       }

+      /// Get 'effective' start and end positions for a processing batch
+      /// i.e. simply divides up an integer into the most even parts possible
+      /// over a given number of processes
       Chunk get_effective_chunk(const std::size_t total_length, const unsigned int rank, const unsigned int numtasks) {
          // Compute which points this process is supposed to process.
 Divide total